adaptivestone/framework-documentation/docs/04_models.md

 Migration model it's helper for migration subsystems.
 It stores migrated files to make sure that migrated executed once

-Please refer to CLI/migrations for mode details
+Please refer to CLI/migrations for more details

 You probably should not use this model directly
 ### Sequence